-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - \circ either coinsurance of 5% of the cost of the drug - \circ -or \$4.15 for a generic drug or a drug that is treated like a generic and \$10.35 for all other drugs. - You will pay the copay you paid during the Initial Coverage Stage for drugs not normally covered by Part D (Enhanced Drugs).
+- During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing. - You will pay the copay you paid during the Initial Coverage Stage for drugs not normally covered by Part D (Enhanced Drugs).
 These drugs are identified as "ED" in the formulary.